Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEUUID.rst

 data: pointer to byte array containing the desired UUID

 length: number of bytes in array containing the desired UUID.

-Valid values of 2, 4 or 16.
+- 2, 4 or 16.

 **Returns**
 ~~~~~~~~~~~